jerhon/hs-dependency-injection-source-generators/README.md

 Full builds and rebuilds of the solution would work fine.
 However, editing in the project would cause the generated source to be lost and I would start getting errors that the generated factories don't exist.

 Reading through this a common problem is having a shared field or property across execution runs: https://github.com/dotnet/roslyn/issues/49249
-The intent is that every time execute is run, it should not share state in the class as it's
+The intent is that every time execute is run, it should not share state in the class as the two can be run out of sequence and/or by multiple threads.

 ### ISyntaxReciever vs ISyntaxContextReceiver